 The Day “Z”

 Ok, I ain’t gonna give you tons of advice based on different psychological tricks or whatever.
 I am a creative executive, not a psychologist, although it definitely wouldn’t hurt being one.
-Psychological skills, in fact, would help understand the client better and extract the necessary information when you do the briefing, but the best strategy you can use at the presentation itself is being confident and keeping a smile on.
+Psychological skills, in fact, would help understand the client better and extract the much necessary information when you do the briefing, but the best strategy you can use at the presentation itself is being confident and keeping a smile on.
 Don’t overdo it, though.
 The main point is to make a good impression, not look like a weirdo.

 However, there are some basics of psychology that you have to understand before you enter the meeting room.
 Your clients want to achieve the best result possible, and, providing they care about their business, they will surely be slightly opposed to your ideas and will look for any, even the smallest ones, misconceptions.
 Designer’s psyche is no different as well: you’ll try to protect your ideas whatever the cost, especially if you think that client’s remarks are somewhat insignificant.

 To avoid smoke, you have to stick to the plan you have developed before and remember about logic.
 This is your main weapon.
-You might not like your design that much judging from your personal subjective taste and style, client might not like it as well, but it is not a matter of your opinions.
+You might not like your design that much judging from your personal subjective taste and style, the client might not like it as well, but it is not a matter of your opinions.
 It is all about maximum efficiency.
 You are not an artist who creates for self-expression based on your own preferences – you are a mathematician who is here to prove that their formula works and can solve the problem.

 So, be confident, don’t become overprotective, keep your smile on, and stick to the sound reasoning of your every step.